Code-Institute-Submissions/nba-statistics/README.md

 ### Player Search images
 * Go to 'Player' Page.
 * Mouse over images and verify the toggling of the highlight class to show they are clickable.
-* Try to click the first image of "Giannis Antetokounmpo".
+* Try to click the first image of "Giannis Antetokounmpo" and verified data and headshot image loaded correctly, with loader gif correctly showing before.

 ###Contact form:
 * Go to the "Contact Us" page